-UNDP will recruit a National Project Coordinator (NPC), an Administration and Finance Assistant based in Sana'a and an Accountant based on Socotra.
-(See Annex 2, 3A, 3B).
+UNDP will recruit a National Project Coordinator (NPC) and a Technical Project Assistant (See Annex 2, 3).

 The NPC will provide coordination advice between all components of the project to relevant counterparts.
 The NPC will be responsible for implementing the project activities and will be accountable to the Project Board.
 S/he will be responsible for preparing a detailed project work plan and budget, reporting the day-to-day activities and progress of the project, and submitting quarterly progress and financial reports to UNDP and the Project Board.
 S/he will also be responsible for managing the project's finances according to acceptable, standard UNDP financial management rules and regulations and for maintaining all documentation related to the project.
 Any changes in the milestones and outputs of the project will be discussed with and agreed upon by the Project Board.